 We have a proven history of anticipating network evolutions and developing solutions that enable next-generation networks.
 Our forward-looking design and investment approach, coupled with our proven product development track record, has enabled us to deliver fully featured next-generation solutions in advance of competitors.
-For example, we believe we were:
+For example, we believe we:

-- first to market (2005) with a software-centric cable solution leveraging the programmability of FPGAs and general purpose processors; - first to market (2008) with a commercially deployed, fully qualified DOCSIS 3.0 cable modem termination system, or CMTS; - first to market (2012) with a commercially deployed converged cable access platform, or CCAP, delivering IP voice, digital video and data over a single port; - first to market (2015) with commercially deployed DOCSIS 3.1-compliant solutions supporting speeds of up to 10 gigabits per second; and - first to market (2016) with a commercially deployable remote-PHY solution.
+• were first to market (2005) with a software-centric cable solution leveraging the programmability of FPGAs and general-purpose processors;

+- were first to market (2008) with a commercially deployed, fully qualified DOCSIS 3.0 cable modem termination system, or CMTS; - were first to market (2012) with a commercially deployed converged cable access platform, or CCAP, delivering IP voice, digital video and data over a single port; - were first to market (2015) with commercially deployed DOCSIS 3.1-compliant solutions supporting speeds of up to 10 gigabits per second; - were first to market (2016) with a commercially deployable remote-PHY solution; - accelerated innovation (2017) with cloud-native design; - transformed fixed networks (2018) with a commercially deployable vBNG and Multiservice Router; and - unlocked small cell potential (2018) with Strand-mounted Pico cell to support MNO and MSO unique densification requirements.